 Sarcasm vs Satire

 - A satirist mostly deals with the description of growing changes in lifestyle and social behavior.
 On the other hand, sarcasm deals with wit and hurting humor.

-Another important difference between sarcasm and satire is that sarcasm is considered a mental attitude, whereas satire is looked upon as creativity.
-Satirists are respected worldwide.
+- Sarcasm is considered a mental attitude, whereas satire is looked upon as creativity.

 2.”Dictator charlie6″ by Trailer screenshot – The Great Dictator trailer [Public Domain], via Wikimedia Commons